loqusion/typix/docs/recipes/adding-dependencies.md

 ## [nixpkgs][nixpkgs]

-Many popular fonts have been uploaded as packages to [nixpkgs][nixpkgs], so if you're wanting to add a font it's good to try that before anything else.
+Many popular fonts are available as packages to [nixpkgs][nixpkgs], so if you're wanting to add a font it's good to try that before anything else.

 To determine the path(s) to the files you wish to include, first run the following command (which creates a symbolic link named `result` in the current